brianfrankcooper/YCSB/hbase/README.md

 ```

 ## Configuration Options
-Following options can be configurable using -p.
+Following options can be configurable using `-p`.

+* `columnfamily`: The HBase column family to target.
-* clientbuffering : If true, buffer mutations on the client.
+* `clientbuffering` : If true, buffer mutations on the client.
 The default is false.
-* writebuffersize : Buffer size to be used when clientbuffering is activated.
-The default is 12582912(= 1024 * 1024 * 12).
+* `writebuffersize` : Buffer size to be used when `clientbuffering` is activated.
+The default is 12MB.
-* debug : If true, debugging logs are activated.
+* `debug` : If true, debugging logs are activated.
 The default is false.